Phoenixmatrix/create-opinionated-app/README.md

-# Create Opinionated App (Fork of create-react-app, very early stage, nothing to see here)
+# Create Opinionated App

+> This is a Fork of create-react-app, very early stage, nothing to see here.

 Create React apps with no build configuration.